potblitd/DigiLog-Clock/DigiDisk/README.md

 ### Cost
 The PCB with all the components costs 50.83 RMB (7.16 USD) and with the 16 servo motors it's 127.31 RMB (17.94 USD).
-The PCB disks, front plate and all kinds of mounting components come up to 140.59 RMB (19.83 USD).
-So, the total expenses for this clock are 266.78 RMB (37.63 USD).
+The PCB disks, front plate and all kinds of mounting components come up to 137.62 RMB (19.39 USD).
+So, the total expenses for this clock are 264.93 RMB (37.33 USD).
 Since the most expensive items are the PCBs, buying larger quantities would decrease the unit price a lot.

 <table>
-<tr><th>Table 1 Heading 1 </th><th>Table 1 Heading 2</th></tr>
+<tr><th>Electronic parts </th><th>Mechanical parts</th></tr>
 <tr><td>

 | Component          | Price/unit  | Quantity  | Cost  |